Which place is cheaper, Orlando or Jacksonville?

 The summer attracts plenty of travelers to both Jacksonville and Orlando.
 Furthermore, many travelers come to Orlando for the family-friendly experiences.

 In the summer, Jacksonville is around the same temperature as Orlando.
-Typically, the summer temperatures in Jacksonville in July are around 82°F (28°C), and Orlando is about 82°F (28°C).
+Typically, the summer temperatures in Jacksonville in July average around 82°F (28°C), and Orlando averages at about 82°F (28°C).

 Orlando receives a lot of rain in the summer.
 Jacksonville gets a good bit of rain this time of year.
 In July, Jacksonville usually receives less rain than Orlando.
 Jacksonville gets 5.4 inches (137 mm) of rain, while Orlando receives 8.3 inches (211 mm) of rain each month for the summer.

 The autumn brings many poeple to Jacksonville as well as Orlando.
 Additionally, many visitors come to Orlando in the autumn for the shopping scene.